jibanCat/phys214_obsastro/cosmos_hw/README.md

 # and nothing happened
 ```

-Since it sneakly installed the classy package, it's not recorded in `Pipfile`.
+Since it sneakily installed the classy package, it's not recorded in `Pipfile`.

 ## Prob 2.2 Power Spectrum